wensq/java-expert/README.md

 # Java Expert Skills
-The skills to become an expert in Java Language.
+The skills to master if you want to become an expert in Java Language.

-# Table of Content

 * [Library](#library)
     * [Lombok](#lombok)